 Iuka is a very small city located in the state of Mississippi.
 With a population of 3,001 people and two constituent neighborhoods, Iuka is the 89th largest community in Mississippi.

 The people who call Iuka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Iuka residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Iuka include English, Scottish, German, and European.
+Important ancestries of people in Iuka include English, Scottish, German, and Scots-Irish.

 The most common language spoken in Iuka is English.
 Other important languages spoken here include French and African languages.